 Certificate IV in Community Services

 You’ll learn to design and deliver person-centred services to individuals and/or groups.
-As a community services worker, you may provide support, advocacy or interventions to individual clients, groups or communities across a range of services and in many settings.
+As a community services worker, you provide support, advocacy or interventions to individual clients, groups or communities across a range of services.

-RMIT offers a variety of learning and teaching approaches including lectures, seminars, presentations and group discussions.
+RMIT offers you a variety of learning and teaching approaches including lectures, seminars, presentations and group discussions.

 You will learn through: